 3. Copper Cow Coffee

 Copper Cow Coffee offers sustainably-sourced, all-natural coffee, sold in a kit that includes coffee and creamers.
-Although the company had humble beginnings, it has expanded rapidly and landed shelf space in major retail stores like Whole Foods, Walmart, H-E-B, and Sprouts.
-Today, Copper Cow experiences rapid growth, but its success began with a simple but impactful 11-slide pitch deck.
+The company had humble beginnings but has expanded rapidly.
+CCC’s products are now on the shelves of major retail stores, including Whole Foods, Walmart, H-E-B, and Sprouts.

 Why It’s An Awesome Pitch Deck

 Entrepreneurs often overlook simplicity during investor pitches, but Copper Cow Coffee proved that less is more.
 For comparison’s sake, there are more words in this paragraph than in the company’s entire pitch deck.
-The team consolidated all the information into simple but powerful statements like “Craft coffee for anyone, anywhere.”
+The team streamlined all the information into simple but powerful statements like “Craft coffee for anyone, anywhere.”

 Did Copper Cow Raise Funding?